-- 3) Functional Tests - 4) Identification - 182 Security Function 3 covers the following Security Functional Requirements: - FAU_SAS.1: Audit Storage.
-This is fulfilled by the traceability/identification data written once and for all during the TEST mode of the manufacturing process. - 184 FMT_LIM.1: Limited capabilities.
-TEST mode can be accessed only by the TEST administrator by supplying an authentication password through a proprietary protocol (TEST mode communication protocol and data commands). - 185 FMT_LIM.2: Limited availability.
+- 187 During the TEST mode of manufacturing process, traceability data are written in the non-volatile memory of the TOE.
+Once the TOE is switched from TEST to USER mode, those traceability data are READ ONLY and cannot be modified anymore.
+This enables to identify and track the TOE during the rest of its life. - 188 Security Function 3 covers the following Security Functional Requirements: - 189 FAU_SAS.1: Audit Storage.
+This is fulfilled by the traceability/identification data written once and for all during the TEST mode of the manufacturing process. - 190 FMT_LIM.1: Limited capabilities.
+TEST mode can be accessed only by the TEST administrator by supplying an authentication password through a proprietary protocol (TEST mode communication protocol and data commands). - 191 FMT_LIM.2: Limited availability.
 TEST mode can be accessed only by the TEST administrator by supplying an authentication password through a proprietary protocol (TEST mode communication protocol and data commands).
 FMT_LIM.2 following policy is enforced: Deploying Test Features after TOE Delivery does not allow User Data to be disclosed for manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.